matthew-oconnell/parsec/README.md

 Example stderr output:

 ```
-JSON parse error: expected ',' or '}' — is there a missing closing quote on 'A string with no end'? (line 2, column 25)
+JSON parse error: expected ',' or '}' — is there a missing closing quote on 'A string with no end
-	"description": "A string with no end
+				"'? (line 3, column 3)
+				"other": 1
 	^
+(opened at line 1, column 2)
 ```

 These examples match the parser's diagnostics: a descriptive message, the exact line, and a caret pointing to the problematic column.
 The CLI prints the parser's message prefixed with either "JSON parse error:" or "RON parse error:" so you can easily grep CI logs for parse failures.